 - Communicate clearly, concisely, and confidently in spoken and written formats.

 - Plan, perform and report on public health and health promotion data with due regard to ethical issues.

 - Develop the capacity for independent learning and effective utilisation of available resources.

 - Use IT skills, effectively utilising computing and word processing facilities, electronic databases and Blackboard.

-- Principles and Practices of Public Health and Health Promotion (20 credits)
+- NHS-4207: Principles and Practices of Public Health & Health Promotion (20) Core

-Those completing the course part-time will undertake the same modules spread over the duration of their part-time course.
+Those completing the course part-time will undertake the same modules spread over 2 years.